Documentation Index

 Method 2: Smart Builder (Guided AI Generation)

-Answer questions and let the AI generate your offering.
+Answer questions and let the AI generate your offering.- Click Create Offering.

 - Select Smart Builder.